 A business credit card can be used by company directors, employees, sole traders, self-employed and freelancers to make purchases for the business.
 The business is then responsible for repaying the balance.
-A company credit card can be used for business expenses such as office supplies or travel costs.
+A company credit card is available to startups and established businesses and can be used for business expenses such as office supplies or travel costs.

 Business credit cards work in the same way as other credit cards.
 The only difference with a commercial credit card is that the purchases you make should solely be for the business.

 The business will have to make payments on the credit card, ideally in full each month to avoid interest.

 One of the main advantages of having a business credit card is that it can lend a much-needed helping hand to support your business.
 If you are struggling to purchase supplies or stock, for example, a commercial credit card can help you grow your business faster.

 Businesses often suffer from cash flow problems, whether due to unpaid invoices or mismanagement of funds.
 A business credit card can help you manage cash flow and cover expenses until you get back on your feet.

 Another great benefit of getting a business credit card is that you can easily separate debts and purchases from personal ones.
 Using your personal credit card to pay for business purchases can get a bit confusing, especially when it comes to filing tax returns.
 A company credit card allows you to keep personal and business finances separate.

 Some other advantages of using a business credit card include:

 There are also some important disadvantages to be aware of if you are thinking of opening a new business credit card.

 The main thing that trips people up is unmanageable debt.
 A credit card is a convenient way to make purchases, but if not used wisely, the credit card debt can quickly get out of control.
 With typically larger credit limits, the potential to run up a high level of debt is a real risk to be aware of with business credit cards.